4. Registration and fees

 To offer many of our programs, we must partner with external settings so that you can have the opportunity to meet program learning outcomes and in some cases be eligible for registration with a regulatory body after graduation.
 The college communicates these requirements to you in advance of registration, but the evidence is not required until closer to the time of placement for most programs in order to allow you time to complete them.

-4.2.4.1 Co-op work terms and work permit requirements
+4.2.5 Co-op work terms and work permit requirements

-Co-op work terms
+4.2.5.1 Co-op work terms

 Co-op is facilitated as a supported, competitive job search process.
 You secure your co-op semester by engaging in an active co-op job search that includes applying to positions posted by the co-op department, personal networking, and independent job search.
 You gain access to positions posted by the Co-op Education department after successfully completing a Co-op and Career Preparation course (non-credit), scheduled prior to your first co-op semester.
 Co-op semesters are scheduled according to a formal sequence that alternates academic and co-op semesters as shown in the program outline.
-The procedures to support students in the competitive job search process are outlined in the Co-op Student Manual which you will receive during the Co-op and Career Preparation course.
+The procedures to support students in the competitive job search process are outlined in the Co-op Student Manual which you'll receive during the Co-op and Career Preparation course.

 Co-op semesters abroad are supported and encouraged, when aligned with program requirements.
 Further information about co-op can be found on the Co-op and Career Success webpage.